About Me

 A few Insights …

 When I’m not in the workshop I really enjoy doing other practical things.
 I get a kick out fixing stuff … lawnmowers, cars, motorbikes, tools … I love a good project!
-Recently had fun saving two old Landrovers and a mildy exotic motorbike.
+Recently had fun saving two old Land Rovers and a mildly exotic motorbike.
 Love to turn my hand to new things and learn new skills.

 I’m a lover of the great outdoors and especially our national parks.
-Birds are a special fascination of mine, Jackdaws being my favourite.
-The Corvids are very interesting & I try to interact with them regularly ... sometimes testing them out with beak operated feeding devices or other playful contraptions.
+Birds are a special fascination of mine, Jackdaws are a favourite of mine.
+The Corvids are very interesting & I try to interact with them often ... sometimes testing them out with beak operated feeding devices or other playful contraptions.

-Also a big F1 fan and love to play a bit of cricket, squash, or snooker when I can … sometimes the odd round of embarassingly bad golf!
+Also a big F1 fan and love to play a bit of cricket, squash, or pool when I can … sometimes the odd round of embarrassingly bad golf!

-I’m a lover of history and especially of industrial archaelogy.
-Bygone eras of Brunel and Trevithick, the railways, mills, canals and tramways … truly pioneering and captivating stuff.
+I’m a lover of history and especially of industrial archaeology.
+Bygone eras of Brunel and Trevithick, steam, the railways, mills, canals and tramways … truly pioneering and captivating stuff.
 Can’t beat wandering around an old ruin trying to work out exactly what might once have stood where.

 F.A.Q